 Like most businesses, the Port has to make a financial surplus (or profit) to survive however, as a Trust Port, every penny made is reinvested in the Port for the benefit of its stakeholders.

-Over the past 25 years Port of Cromarty Firth has been cultivating the cruise ship sector, to the extent that this now represents a strategic part of the Port’s current business.
+For the past 25 years Port of Cromarty Firth has been cultivating the cruise ship sector, to the extent that this now represents a strategic part of the Port’s current business.
 The Port has established itself as the waterborne tourist gateway to the Highlands.
 It has unique competitive advantages (scenic port; deep and sheltered waters; an abundance of internationally and nationally important wildlife; the ability to accommodate the larger cruise ships alongside the quay etc.).
-This positioning resulted in over £15 million in tourist spend within the wider Highland economy in 2017.
-This will increase to £17 million this year.
+This positioning means that Invergordon receives more cruise passengers than any other port in Scotland, generating over £17 million in tourist spend and hundreds of jobs within the wider Highland economy in 2018.
+This will increase to £18 million this year.

-A Pre Qualification Questionnaire (PQQ or European Single Procurement Document – ESPD) has been issued for the forthcoming contractor opportunity.
-Interested companies can find out more at https://www.publiccontractsscotland.gov.uk/search/show/search_view.aspx?ID=MAY319871
+A Pre Qualification Questionnaire (PQQ or European Single Procurement Document – ESPD) was issued for the contractor opportunity to build the new quayside.
+Seven companies were invited to tender and Roadbridge UK Ltd were the successful contractor.

 The port has been preparing and investing to attract offshore decommissioning opportunities for a number of years.
 Our strategic location in the North Sea, deep water and experienced supply chain, plus the laydown and quayside space we have available make us a natural choice for these projects.